itpresidents/icm-help-sessions-2020/session-03/session-03-example.md

 }
 ```

+Obviously, right now these are fake buttons!
+They don't do anything but look pretty.

 ## Part Two: What Does The Toggle Button Do?
 In this section, we'll:
 * go over the conditionals that allow us to click the square toggle button